 3. Get yourself proper gear: You can’t be climbing Kilimanjaro without the proper gear.
 Be prepared and get the ample gear and if possible keep some extras with you for an emergency.

 4. Keep yourself happy: No matter how hard it is getting for you, keep yourself happy throughout the way.
 It is going to release endorphins and make your experience of climbing Kilimanjaro better.
 Breathe a lot, sing and laugh it will improve your lung capacity as well.

 5. Make sure you have allies: This is important because at times when you pee or are on a difficult stretch having an associate is safe.
 They will also motivate you.

-6. Prepare yourself physically: As already mentioned, climbing Kilimanjaro is not a cake walk.
-So having a good endurance and physical level will keep you going.
+6. Prepare yourself physically: As already mentioned, climbing Kilimanjaro is not a cakewalk.
+So having good endurance and physical level will keep you going.

 7. Prepare yourself mentally: It can be really hard at times to keep yourself motivated, however, if you have prepared your mind well, you will face lesser problems.

 Trust me you will feel liberated once you reach the top and you will get that true sense of accomplishment.
 I am a firm believer that you can do this life-changing feat however, I wish if someone would have guided me about the 7 things I have shared with you my expedition would have been more enjoyable.